Overview ## Authentication LaunchDarkly's REST API uses the HTTPS protocol with a minimum TLS version of 1.2. All REST API resources are authenticated with either [personal or service access tokens](https://docs.launchdarkly.com/home/account/api), or session cookies. Other authentication mechan

 Sometimes the detailed representation of a resource does not include all of the attributes of the resource by default.
 If this is the case, the request method will clearly document this and describe which attributes you can include in an expanded response.

 To include the additional attributes, append the expand request parameter to your request and add a comma-separated list of the attributes to include.
-For example, when you append ?expand=members,roles to the Get team endpoint, the expanded response includes both of these attributes.
+For example, when you append ?expand=members,maintainers to the Get team endpoint, the expanded response includes both of these attributes.

 Links and addressability